11 Passive Income Ideas to Increase Your Cash Flow

 The first step toward earning a sustained income stream is choosing the passive income source that makes the most sense for you.
 Whether you want to make a financial investment or start a business centred on passive income, here are 11 ideas to consider:

-Financial investments include a range of options, such as investing in the stock market, investment trusts, mutual funds, bonds, and robo-investing, and they require minor follow-up work as they accrue interest.
+Financial investments include a range of options, such as investing in the stock market, share market investments, mutual funds, bonds, and REITs, and they require minor follow-up work as they accrue interest.
 Work with a financial advisor to figure out the best investment options for you.

 Pros